sid88in/serverless-appsync-plugin/doc/upgrading-from-v1.md

 **Schema**

-If you split your schema into several files, you must use [Object extension](https://spec.graphql.org/October2021/#sec-Object-Extensions) on the types that have already been defined.
-This will often be the case for the `Query`, `Mutation`, `Subscription` types.
+If you split your schema into several files, you must use [Object extensions](https://spec.graphql.org/October2021/#sec-Object-Extensions) on the types that have already been defined.
+This will often be the case for the `Query`, `Mutation` and `Subscription` types.

 example: